 10. Discovering authentic tastes

-In a pepper and coffee plantation of Southern India, the Kodaikanal House of Love is eco-stay with a passion for the authenticity of locally grown products.
+In a pepper and coffee plantation of Southern India, the Kodaikanal House of Love is one of the most original eco-stays in India, with a passion for the authenticity of locally grown products.
 Whether you choose to overnight in the tents or in the wooden houses or even in the dormitory, you can taste the real India with its spices, 0 km milk and biological vegetables.
 If you’re lucky you might also spot the elephants!

 Prices: from 51 € per night for 2 people, with breakfast included.